 Where do you teach the courses?
-Do you use an existing "special" like media (library) or art, or do you use a preexisting computer lab period and split the online and unplugged lessons between the lab teacher and the grade level teachers respectively?
+Use an existing "special" like media (library) or art.
+Or use a pre-existing computer lab period and split the online and unplugged lessons between the computer lab teacher and the grade level teachers respectively.

-Whether you are a grade level teacher or a specialist (media, art, technology), the CS Fundamentals courses are designed to be flexibly implemented.
-While each course is set up to run as one lesson per week for a semester (half-year), they can alternatively be run as contiguous lessons for about a month, or one lesson every two weeks for a year.
+Whether you are a grade level teacher or a specialist (media, art, technology), the K-5 courses are designed to be flexibly implemented.
+While each course is set up to run as one lesson per week for a semester (half-year), they can alternatively be run as contiguous lessons for about a month or one lesson every two weeks for a year.
 Lessons are meant to be completed in order and can range from as little as 20 minutes to more than 45 minutes if extension activities are included.